bharatkashyap/mock-api/README.md

 # Mock-API

 Lightweight, open-source mock-API creator.
-No app installations needed (Mockend).
-Data stored on [JSONBin](https://jsonbin.io).
+Store data on [JSONBin](https://jsonbin.io), provide a URL to it and provide a `path` to listen to.
+That's it.

 ### Usage
 - Download the repository, and the Git Shell on Windows.